FahedSultan/docker-workspace/README.md

 ```sh
 $ docker service create --name <name_of_registry> --publish 5000:5000 registry:2
 ```
+Once it reads 1/1 under REPLICAS, it’s running.
+If it reads 0/1, it’s probably still pulling the image; wait a little bit for it to pull the image.

 > Check the status of registry service
 ```sh
 $ docker service ls